amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 The BFS order is: `10, 5, 30, 4, 15, 40, 3`

-# Balanced vs Non-balanced Trees
+# Balanced vs. Non-balanced Trees

 So far, we have discussed how to `add`, `remove` and `find` elements.
-But we haven't talked about the run times.
+However, we haven't talked about the run times.
 Let's think about the worst-case scenarios.

 Let's say that we want to add numbers in ascending order.

 {% img /images/bst-asc.gif Inserting values in ascending order in a Binary Search Tree %}

 We will end up with all the nodes on the left side!
-This is no better than a LinkedList so finding an element would take *O(n)*. 😱
+This unbalanced tree is no better than a LinkedList so finding an element would take *O(n)*. 😱

 Looking for something in an unbalanced tree is like looking for a word in the dictionary page by page.
-When the tree is balanced you can open the dictionary in the middle and from there you know if you have to go left or right depending on the alphabet and the word you are looking for.
+When the tree is balanced, you can open the dictionary in the middle and from there you know if you have to go left or right depending on the alphabet and the word you are looking for.

 We need to find a way to balance the tree!

-If the tree was **balanced** we can find elements in *O(log n)* instead of going through each node.
+If the tree was **balanced**, then we could find elements in *O(log n)* instead of going through each node.
 Let's talk about what balanced tree means.

 <!-- { img http://www.stoimen.com/blog/wp-content/uploads/2012/07/3.-Balanced-vs.-Non-Balanced.png Balanced vs unbalanced Tree } -->
 {% img /images/balanced-vs-non-balanced-tree.jpg Balanced vs unbalanced Tree %}

-If we are searching for `7` in the non-balanced tree we have to go from 1 to 7.
+If we are searching for `7` in the non-balanced tree, we have to go from 1 to 7.
 However, in the balanced tree, we visit: `4`, `6`, and `7`.
 It gets even worse with larger trees.
 If you have one million nodes, searching for a non-existing element might require to visit all million while on a balanced tree it just requires 20 visits!
 That's a huge difference!

 We are going to solve this issue in the next post using self-balanced trees (AVL trees).

 # Summary

-We have covered a lot of ground for trees.
+We have covered much ground for trees.
 Let's sum it up with bullets:

 - The tree is a data structure where a node has 0 or more descendants/children.
 - Tree nodes don't have cycles (acyclic).
 If it has cycles it is a [Graph data structure](/blog/2018/05/14/Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial/) instead.